tytydraco/ExamineScraper/supplements/beta-alanine.md

 Carnosine Status (Deficiency, Surplus)

 Deficiency states, redeemable through supplementation, are possible with some pseudo-vitamin compounds, such as creatine or carnitine (L-carnitine).
 Beta-alanine does not appear to be similar in this regard.
-Dietary histidine deficiency, on the other hand, depresses serum and muscle levels of both beta-alanine and carnosine.[24]
-Levels are restored when histidine is supplemented.[25]
+Dietary histidine deficiency, on the other hand, depresses serum and muscle levels of both beta-alanine and carnosine.reference Levels are restored when histidine is supplemented.[25]

 Beta-alanine and carnosine do not have pseudo-vitamin status.
 Any state of deficiency related to either could also be called a general “protein deficiency” associated with the essential amino acid histidine.
 It can be avoided by consuming more protein.